 - Keep the other prepared syringes at room temperature and use them for the doses over the next 24 hours.
 Throw away syringes 24 hours after they were prepared if they have not been used.

 - Do not store the ampoules or syringes in the fridge as this can cause the liquid to crystallise.

 When should the medicine start working?

 Your child will usually start the medicine while in hospital.
-It will start to work within a few days although you may not notice any difference in your child.
-The doctors will check that it is helping your child.
+It will start to work within a few days, although you may not notice any difference in your child.
+Your doctor will check that it is helping.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of enoximone, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Enoximone, do not give them another dose.
 Wait until the next normal dose.